jfalcou/tagliatelli/README.md

-# tyi
+# tagliatelli

-Tag!
-You're It - Reusable tag dispatching system extending the P1895R0 tag dispatch proposal.
+Reusable tag dispatching system extending the P1895R0 tag dispatch proposal so less spagetthi are needed in your code.